 Our work environments can often be filled with hidden dangers.
-In this article, we will discuss some of the most common workplace injuries, many of which may not be as obvious as you may think.
+In this article, our North Carolina workers’ compensation lawyers will discuss some of the most common workplace injuries, many of which may not be as obvious as you may think.

 Other injuries, such as carpal tunnel syndrome, tenosynovitis, or other similar injuries to the ligaments and tendons and soft tissues, may be caused by overuse or repetitive use of the same body part.